Data Narratives for the Arts

 Mass Culture will share all submissions with the cohort.
 Each cohort member will have the opportunity to review the submissions and identify a Data Coach that they feel would best support them on their journey to create a data narrative.

-The final leg of the learning intensive will have each participating arts organization (12 in total) illustrate and share how data can be utilized to convey insights, trends, and meaningful information within the context of their own organization.
+The final leg of the learning intensive will have each participating arts organization illustrate and share how data can be utilized to convey insights, trends, and meaningful information within the context of their own organization.
 It involves using data-driven visuals, analyses, and narratives to communicate the impact, effectiveness, and value of arts-related initiatives, projects, or organizations.
 These demonstrations (blogs, zines, art pieces, etc) aim to provide a tangible example of how data can be harnessed to tell compelling stories and support decision-making within the arts community.